eschwarzzz/kalshi-probability-arb/README.md

 ## Economic Rationale

 There are three main factors that cause the edge found in this strategy to exist: longshot bias, lower quality market participants, and illiquidity.
-Longshot bias is betting pattern where betters overvalue longshots and undervalue favorite outcomes.
+Longshot bias is the betting pattern where betters overvalue longshots and undervalue favorite outcomes.
 Due to the lower quality of market participants who choose to trade in a betting market rather than trading WTI futures (if they had a legitimate strategy worth funding at scale, they would be trading the significantly more liquid asset), I believe this bias exists within these markets.

 If this bias exists, why hasn't it already been arbitraged away by a well-capitalized fund or individual?
 These betting markets for liquid financial assets, which this strategy focuses on, act as extremely illiquid derivatives (the entire market value of a weekly WTI prediction market is around $500k), where the profits of exploiting this edge would not be scalable to the level required for a larger fund to justify the expenditure of time and computing power it takes to create and deploy a trading strategy.